gpbl/react-day-picker/README.md

 #### modifiers `Object`

-An object whose keys will be used as CSS modifiers for the day cells.
-The key's values are functions being evaluated when printing each day cell: if the function returns `true` (or a truthy value), the modifier is added to the day cell as `daypicker__day--<modifier>` className.
+CSS modifiers are useful to customize the aspect of a day element.
+You pass an object whose keys are used as CSS class for each day.
+The key's values are functions being evaluated when rendering a day element: if the function returns `true` (or a truthy value), the modifier is added to the day cell as `daypicker__day--<modifier>` className.

-For example, the following modifier:
+For example, the following modifiers:

 ```js
 modifiers = {